-- 1. ITU-T sets requirements for the next generation of telecommunication networks every 10 years. - 2.
-4G requirements are specified in IMT-Advanced document.
+- 1. ITU-T sets requirements for the next generation of telecommunication networks every ten years. - 2.
+4G requirements are specified in the IMT-Advanced document.
 LTE is pre-4G technology.
 LTE-Advanced was approved as 4G. - 3.
 Orthogonal Frequency Division Multiplexing Access (OFDMA) is used for media access control - 4.
 All generations of telecommunications allow mobiles to sleep to improve battery life. - 5.
-5G extends improves performance over 4G by a factor of 10
+5G extends improves performance over 4G by a factor of 10 signals?
+Yes.